aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 Dijkstra argues that formal languages, while less familiar to the average person, are also much less prone at being misused; in natural language it is far too easy let nonsensical statements go virtually undetected.

-It is true that an automated system that processes a statement in formal language may end up "making a fool of itself" by not recognizing what, to the human eye, may seem like an blatant mistake; but it is also true that the outcome of such a formal statement is clear, as opposed to an ambiguous statement in natural language, that may require context and perhaps human-level semantic competence to disambiguate; and may still not be entirely clear.
+It is true that an automated system that processes a statement in formal language may end up "making a fool of itself" by not recognizing what, to the human eye, may seem like a blatant mistake; but it is also true that the outcome of such a formal statement is clear, as opposed to an ambiguous statement in natural language, that may require context and perhaps human-level semantic competence to disambiguate; and may still not be entirely clear.

 As it is explained in the article "From: Language and Communication Problems in Formalization" @fantechi2021language, a natural language's sources of imprecision are multiple: syntax, anaphora (implicit references to previously mentioned entities), vagueness, comparatives and superlatives, disjunctions ("do this _or_ do that"), escape clauses ("if _possible_"), usage of a weak verb (may, may not), quantifiers (the scope of quantifiers can be unclear), underspecification and passive voice (passive voice may omit the doer of the action).